steqeq/0000/README.md

 ## All Components
 ### End of Life Announcement
-ROCm 5.2.3 will be the last release to support Ubuntu 18.04.
+ROCm 5.2.3 is the last release to support Ubuntu 18.04.
 Future releases of ROCm will not provide prebuilt packages for Ubuntu 18.04.

 ## HIP and Other Runtimes